-Variceal Banding / Variceal Bleeding Treatment in NYC
+Variceal Banding & Esophageal Varices Treatment in NYC

 What is variceal banding?

-Variceal banding, also known as varices banding, is a common technique that is used to stop variceal bleeding.
+Variceal banding is a common technique that is used to stop variceal bleeding.
 Variceal bleeding occurs in a patient’s digestive tract originating from varices, or enlarged veins.
 Banding is a proven method to stop the bleeding, which can prevent further complications and serious health risks.

 Why is variceal banding performed?